Our work

 • Goal: Develop and share frameworks for the ethical uses of AI in work.

-• Areas to be explored: • Hiring and recruitment • Career development, advancement, and promotion • Job and work design • Data privacy and sovereignty • Continuum of use cases: AI used to replace workers to AI used to augment workers
+• Areas to be explored: • Hiring and recruitment • Career development, advancement, and promotion • Job and work design • Data privacy and personal agency • Continuum of use cases: AI used to replace workers to AI used to augment workers

 The “Day After” Project